egovernments/egov-web-app/web/rainmaker/README.md

 ## Rainmaker
 Below are the steps to run project in dev and production, first time user should install lerna as global dependency, below is the command.

+Note : Node should be above version 8.

 ```
 $ npm install --global lerna